 b.
 Resolve RPS implementation problems, prioritize system enhancements, and update and issue implementation guidance.

 c.
-Verify the accuracy and timeliness of the data maintained in RPS and on the ROP in accordance with established schedules.
+Verify the accuracy and timeliness of the data maintained in RPS and on the ROP Webpage in accordance with established schedules.

-Control access to RPS by program office users. who no longer need access to RPS modules . review of authorized users for each RPS module.
+Control access to RPS by program office users.
+Remove RPS access for staff who no longer need access to RPS modules and add access for new authorized users.
+Periodically conduct a review of authorized users for each RPS module.

 Ensure the timely and accurate recording of time for all program office activities to support the ROP.

-Ensure the timely and accurate transfer of inspection reports, assessment letters, and inspection plans from ADAMS to the Web server to support the posting of this information to the ROP .
+Ensure the timely and accurate transfer of inspection reports, assessment letters, and inspection plans from ADAMS to the Web server to support the posting of this information to the ROP Webpage.

+The NRR Reactor Inspection Branch (IRIB), Division of Inspection and Regional Support (DIRS):

+Maintains the inspection manual and procedures in accordance with IMC 0040, “Preparing, Revising, and Issuing Documents for the NRC Inspection Manual;” and

+Updates the data in the RPS Inspection Procedure Authority System (IPAS) module to ensure the inspection procedure hours and sample size are correct.

-04.02 Regional Offices
+04.02 Regional Offices and the Office of Nuclear Security and Incident Response (NSIR).

 a.
-Ensure the timely and accurate entry of RPS data for all regional activities including, but not limited to, inspection report from ADAMS, the inspection plan and the PIM.
+Ensure the timely and accurate entry of RPS data for all regional or NSIR activities including, but not limited to, inspection report ML numbers from ADAMS, the inspection plans and the PIM.

 b.
 Ensure effective management of open items tracked in RPS in accordance with regional policies, procedures, and practices.